 4. Seat height should adjust from 15 to 22 inches.

 5. Seat pan length should be 15 inches to 17 inches.

 6. Seat pan width should be at least as wide as the user's thighs.
 A minimum width of about 18 inches is recommended.

-12. The seat pan depth should be adjustable.
+10. The seat pan depth should be adjustable.
 Some chairs have seat pans that slide forward and backward and have a fixed back.
 On others the seat pan position is fixed and the backrest moves horizontally forward and backward so the effective depth of the seat pan can be adjusted.
 Beware of chairs where the back only tilts forward and backward.
-These do not provide adequate adjustment for a wide range of users.
+These may not provide adequate adjustment for many users.

-15. The backrest should allow you to recline at least 15 degrees and should lock into place for firm support.
+12. The backrest should allow a recline of at least 15 degrees and should lock into place for firm support.

-19. Armrests should be large enough (in length and width) to support your forearm without interfering with the work surface.
+16. Armrests should be large enough (in length and width) to support the forearms without interfering with the work surface.

 18. Most chairs are designed for weights under 275 pounds.
 If the user weighs more than 275 pounds, the chair must be designed to support the extra weight.